 The significance, and simply the interest & enjoyment, of this music is not paralleled by many other outputs (as something of an understatement).
 This repertory is a pillar of Western music, and recording it completely seems long overdue.

-The following was written for Songs from Le voir dit (volume 1) and will be updated soon in light of the inclusion of The Dart of Love (volume 2) in this file:
+The following was written for Songs from Le voir dit (volume 1) and should perhaps be updated in light of the inclusion of The Dart of Love (volume 2) in this file:

 This is a quality all-vocal performance of some of Machaut's finest music, from his collection Le voir dit written in the 1360s.

 The interpretation is fairly typical of the English style, with voices used for all parts and no doubling or accompaniment.
 (It does use a new Machaut Edition that is pending.)
 The Orlando Consort have recorded a number of Machaut songs over the years, including a full album back in 1997, so their experience is evident, although the quartet has changed somewhat.